Regulatory constraints hit your IT!

 Focus on business growth

-Time, money and energy spent making technology decisions and hiring staff to manage and maintain the technology infrastructure is time not spent on growing the business.
+Time, money and energy spent making technology decisions and hiring staff to manage and maintain the technology infrastructure is time not spent on growing business.
 By moving infrastructure to a service-based model, organizations can focus their time and resources where they belong.

 Organizations using PaaS techniques have reported operational savings of up to 50% compared to having individual project teams manage their own silo’ed technology stacks.
 The cost savings most commonly come from standardized and consolidated resources (e.g. servers).
-Fewer elements (servers, storage, network components) all mean reduced capital expenditures.
+Fewer elements (servers, storage, network components) all mean reduced capital expenditure.
 Fewer elements also means reduced operating expenditures because of the efficiencies gained in managing a consolidated environment rather than a multitude of silo’d systems each with their own database.

 Organizations are able to more rapidly deploy environments (e.g. testing and production).
 In some cases, the provisioning, configuration, and integration of a platform can take up the majority of an application production schedule.
 PaaS lets applications get into the hands of testers and end-users nearly as fast as they can be developed.
 Also, when application workloads fluctuate, PaaS scales out and in to better match supply with demand.

 Fewer elements coupled with standardization of operating systems, servers, software versions, and configurations makes for an easier to manage and more reliable environment.
-PaaS may be more completely described as a standardized, shared and elastically scalable deployment platform delivered as a service.
+PaaS may be more entirely described as a standardized, shared and elastically scalable deployment platform delivered as a service.
 The platform typically includes database and middleware, as well as development, management, security and integration capabilities, all delivered as a service.
 PaaS enables organizations to consolidate existing applications on a shared, common architecture, as well as leveraging the shared services provided by the platform.
 When fully implemented, PaaS delivers:

 - Highly optimized application to server ratios and the ability to turn off spare capacity